nicoleorzan/Multi-armed-bandit-RL/README.md

+# Multi-Armed Bandit with Reinforcement Learning

+---

-This repository contains the exercises of the Reinforcement Learning practical course
+This repository contains a C++ implementation of the Multi-Armed Bandit described in "Reinforcement Learning - An introduction" by Sutton and Barto.